jxskiss/mcli/README.md

 CmdOpt:

 - `WithCategory` groups commands into different categories in help.
-- `WithLongDesc` specifies a long description of a command, which will be showed in the command's help.
+- `WithLongDesc` specifies a long description of a command, which will be shown in the command's help.
 - `EnableFlagCompletion` enables flag completion for a command.

 ParseOpt: